Sussex Housing & Care Privacy Notice

 Sometimes we need to share personal information we hold about you with other organisations that we work with, or who provide services on our behalf.
 When sharing information, we will comply will data protection law.

-Where the information is of a sensitive nature, for example about your health, we will normally obtain consent from you prior to sharing this information, unless we are required to permitted to share this by law.
+Where the information is of a sensitive nature, for example about your health, we will normally obtain consent from you prior to sharing this information, unless we are required to permitted to share this by law or the performance of our contract with you for example sharing this information with medical professionals in order to provide you with care.

-Where sharing is in our legitimate business interests, we may share your information without first seeking consent.
+Where sharing is in our legitimate business interests or performance of our contract with you, we may share your information without first seeking consent.
 This may be with:

 We may also share information when required by law, for example where ordered by the Court, or to protect an individual from immediate harm.